 An awesome reader told me that this website: Brownell’s has the best buy on Blue Cans.
 I bought several cases for my daughters for Christmas from them.

 Please note below, you can see several cases of 24 cans of Blue Cans behind this dresser turned on an angle, it works great to store emergency water.

-I hope this post about 7 ways to store water for your family gets you started on a road to storing water, one container at a time.
+I hope this post about 7 ways to store water for your family gets you started on the road to storing water, one container at a time.
 I know the American Red Cross states that one gallon per person per day is adequate, I disagree, I like 4 gallons per person per day, but that’s how I roll.
 Please remember to store water for your pets.

 I have stated in my book Prepare Your Family For Survival on page 21, that our pets need approximately 1 ounce of water per pound of body weight each day.
 If your dog weighs 40 pounds, you will need to store 40 ounces of water for your dog per day.
 Thanks again for being prepared for the unexpected.
 May God bless you and your family.

 Copyright Images: Close up of Water in Glass AdobeStock_159675117